PostgreSQL in Python Using Psycopg2

 # items() method returns (key,value) tuples

-takes in the names of the config file and the section as arguments.
+return db_infoThe function get_db_info() takes in the names of the config file and the section as arguments.
 It returns the details of the database as a Python dictionary.
-Under the hood, it works by instantiating a ConfigParser
+Under the hood, it works by instantiating a ConfigParser object that reads in the config file, taps into the section, and retrieves the key-value pairs.

 - Import the

-, - Call the
+get_db_info()function fromdb_config, - Call the

-in the call to theconnect()
+db_infoin the call to theconnect()function.

 # psycopg2-tutorial/main.py